Alon Tal: Advocacy for sustainable population growth in Israel

 Tal was one of Israel's first advocates favoring a national policy to reduce population growth as a precondition to a sustainable future.
 In 2011, a national convention of the Green Party supported a position that in general recognized the importance of the population issue, but chose not to prioritize it immediately.

 Tal called attention to population growth as early as 2002, in Pollution in the Promised Land, his survey of environmental history in Israel:

 “The most critical single factor in understanding the downside of Israel’s environmental history is population pressure: with an average increase of one million people a decade, the land soon became very crowded.
 Israel’s population density is now roughly 270 people per square kilometer.
 Eventually economics, water resources, noise and the general dysfunction caused by the unbearable density will push Israel into a confrontation with advocates of large families and mass immigration.
 Environmentalists should not be afraid to speak on behalf of the many natural treasures that will otherwise be decimated by the crowds; flora and fauna are the first to pay for human encroachment on shrinking habitat.
 Future generations will certainly have reason to resent the deafening silence.”

 In an article in the Israel Journal of Foreign Affairs, Tal points out that: Overpopulation is another serious obstacle that Israel faces in dealing with climate change.
 By enacting more campaigns surrounding family size, Israel could begin to tackle climate change on a larger scale.
 Tal concludes with the statement: "As a democratic country with an intelligent, patriotic citizenry that cares about the planet, Israel may yet rise to met its global climate change commitments".

-In 2015, along with Professor Eyal Rotenberg from the Weizmann Institute he founded the non-profit organization "Zafuf" - the Israel Forum for Demography, Environment and Society.
+In 2015, along with Professor Eyal Rotenberg from the Weizmann Institute, Tal founded the non-profit organization "Zafuf" - the Israel Forum for Demography, Environment and Society.
 The advocacy group, for the first time, brings a diverse group of Israel academics, activists and concerned citizens together to consider the implications of Israel's population dynamics and raise awareness among the general public about how to begin the process of demographic stabilization.
 He has since written widely in the Israeli and the international press about the perils of overpopulation in Israel and the world.